sooriyaarachchi/pybites.github.io-src/content/guest-telegram-python-chatbot.md

 As mentioned I am considering expanding this to other platforms like Facebook Messenger and Twitter.
 Another good thing to add would be a website explaining the main use cases of the bot, maybe a wiki –*kinda*– site?

-Any other idea or suggestions feel free to [contact me](https://twitter.com/FerroRodolfo) or:
+If you have any other ideas or suggestions feel free to [contact me](https://twitter.com/FerroRodolfo) or:

 ## Contribute

 If you're interested in contributing to this project, feel free to take a look at the repo's [CONTRIBUTING](https://github.com/RodolfoFerro/DisAtBot/blob/master/CONTRIBUTING.md) file.
-I'd be very pleased if this project would grow out to something used in real life to alleviate the dramatic consequences of natural disaster, which always seem to hit when less expected.
+I'd be very pleased if this project would grow out to something used in real life to alleviate the dramatic consequences of natural disaster, which always seem to hit when least expected.

 ---
 Keep Calm and Code in Python!